kelliwolf17/FInal_Project/technologies.md

 SciKitLearn is the ML library we'll be using to create a classifier.
 Our training and testing setup is  "FILL IN THE BLANK HERE"

 ## Dashboard
-In addition to using a Flask template, we will also use Tableau Public to create a Dashboard and
+In addition to using a Flask template, we will also use Tableau Public to create a Dashboard and present the data in an efficient and interactive manner.